Indiana Bar Exam (UBE) details

 - “Closed universe” practical questions using instructions, factual data, cases, statutes and other reference material supplied by examiners.

-A scaled score of 80 is required for admission to the bar.
+A scaled score of 80 on the MPRE is required for admission to the bar.
 The passing score must be achieved within two years before or after the date the applicant passes the bar exam.

 - MBE weighted 50%